exvacuum/bevy_terminal_display/README.md

 - Post-process dithers colors to pure black and white, which are then printed as braille characters to the terminal
 - Responsiveness to terminal window resizing
 - `TerminalInput` resource which keeps track of pressed & released keys
-- `TerminalUI` resource for rendering ratatui TUI widgets
+- `Widget` component for rendering ratatui TUI widgets
 - `TerminalWidget` trait for creating custom TUI widget components
 - Logging redirected to `output.log`